Leading investors lift equity holdings; cut bonds, emerging stocks

 RISK BACK ON

-U.S.-based fund managers increased their stock positions for the first time in four months to 56.3 percent, especially favouring the euro zone whose holdings hit a three-year high of 15.4 percent.
+U.S.-based fund managers increased their stock positions for the first time in four months to 56.3 percent, especially favoring the euro zone whose holdings hit a three-year high of 15.4 percent.

 "Investors are seeing (the euro zone) as an area that has not really performed well along with the current equity bull market, and see it as now having an opportunity to catch up," said Alan Gayle, portfolio manager at RidgeWorth Investments.